 2. Top payment processing tools for nonprofits

-iATS is the only payments company focused specifically on payments for nonprofits.
-When you invest in this PCI-compliant company, your nonprofit will be able to:
+iATS Payments is the only payment processing provider that exclusively offers solutions for nonprofits.
+When you invest in this dynamic fundraising tool, your nonprofit will be able to:

 - Create customized donation forms branded to your site

 - Receive advice and consultation about PCI-compliance

 - Run reports whenever you want to analyze fundraising data